Learning how to get enough protein as a vegan is arguably the biggest challenge for a new vegan athlete.

-With 75.2 grams of protein per 100 grams, vital wheat gluten is by far the best vegan source of protein.
+With 75.2 grams of protein per 100 grams, vital wheat gluten is by far the best high protein and low calorie vegan food.
 It’s used to make seitan and many meat substitutes.
 Considering that it is simply extract gluten (the main protein in most wheat), that’s not surprising.

 2. Hemp Seeds

 Hemp seeds have 31.6 grams of protein per 100 grams.
 Not only are they one of the top vegan protein sources, they are also a great source of healthy fats and iron in vegan diets.